MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

 ??? note "Sample Data"

     <p style="font-size:16px">
-    The following sample shows two ways of representing continuous stop, the first one using routes.txt to specify a vehicle that can stop for pick-up and/or drop off at any point along the total length of the route.
-Secondly, using stop_times.txt to define a specific segment between certain stops where the rider can request to be picked-up and/or dropped off.
+    The following sample shows two ways of representing Continuous Stop.
+The first sample shows that pickups and dropoffs are allowed at any point along route `RA`.
+The second sample shows that pickups and dropoffs are allowed between the third and fifth stops of trip `AWE1`, accomplished by assigning `continuous_pickup` and `continuous_drop_off` values to `stop_sequence=3` and `stop_sequence=4`.

     </p>
     !!! note ""